migotom/jo-interpreter/README.md

 # Jo lang interpreter

-Very simple Jo language intepreter.
+Very simple Jo language intepreter for Perl5.
 It's not existing language interpeter developed as an exercise.

 ### Installation